kfjahnke/envutil/README.md

 same order of magnitude as a *source* image pixel.
 To get this effect, try and pass a twine_width up to the magnitude of the scale change, or rely on automatic twining, which calculates a good value for you.
+On the other hand, passing a twine_width smaller than 1.0 will make the kernel proportionally smaller, producing 'sharper' output, at the cost of poptentially producing more aliasing.

+twine_width is the only one of the twining-related options which also affect a twining filter read from a file - apart from --twf_file itself, obviously.
+The twine_width is applied as a multiplicative factor to the first two parameters of each coefficient, so the default of 1.0 results in the filter geometry being unchanged.

 Input with low resolution is often insufficiently band-limited which will result in artifacts in the output or become very blurred when you try to